thomasjm/thomasjm.github.io/_posts/2022-8-6-slow-close-fds.md

 How a process gets its `RLIMIT` values is a bit complicated.
 Processes have both "soft" (i.e. effective) and "hard" (i.e. maximum) limits, and in general these are inherited from their parent processes.
 Processes can also change their own limits with the `setrlimit` syscall.
 They can lower their limits, or raise them up to the hard limit.
 Privileged processes may raise their hard limits.
 Also, external systems can moderate limits.
 Linux's PAM ("pluggable authentication modules") are often used to apply limits to user sessions.
 Systemd can manage the limits of the processes it manages.
 Container systems like Docker can set limits too, and can layer the above things on top of each other.
 When your process doesn't have the limit you expected, it can be tricky to find out why!

-The problem of long delays due to file descriptor closing loops has been noticed before.
-In Python on FreeBSD, with a file descriptor limit of 655000, the loop took [3 seconds](https://bugs.python.org/issue11284#msg129043).
+The problem of long delays due to file descriptor closing loops has been noticed before in some other ecosystems.
+In one bug report about Python on FreeBSD, with a file descriptor limit of 655000, the loop took [3 seconds](https://bugs.python.org/issue11284#msg129043).
 A web proxy server called Squid would become [unresponsive for up to a minute](https://bugzilla.redhat.com/show_bug.cgi?id=837033) on a Xen machine as multiple child processes did 32 thousand close syscalls each.
 And another [Python bug report](https://bugs.python.org/issue1663329) found it took 14 seconds for a `subprocess.Popen` call with a limit of `260000` descriptors.
 These kinds of issues influenced the workarounds that most languages eventually adopted (see below).

 ### Some workarounds and fixes